Teaching Small Language Models to Reason: Experimental Setup

 \subsubsection{Commonsense Reasoning}

 We benchmark the model's ability to perform commonsense reasoning on the StrategyQA dataset \citep{geva2021did}.
-As a testing split is not available, we refrain from shuffling the dataset to allow for a reproducible training, validation and test split.
-We take the first 80\% as training data, the following 10\% as validation data, and the final 10\% as testing data.
-We do not benchmark on the CSQA dataset \citep{saha2018complex} as it has 200,000 examples, which is too costly to infer as stated previously.
-Moreover, the dataset heavily relies on knowledge of factual information, which tests memorization, rather than our aim of exploring whether we can teach small models to reason.
-Different from \citet{wei2022chain}, we also do not evaluate on the Date and Sports tasks from the Big-bench effort \citep{srivastava2022beyond} or the SayCan \citep{ahn2022can} dataset, as the datasets are too small to distill from.
-Similar to the evaluation of the arithmetic reasoning benchmarks, we compute task accuracy by checking for the target answer in the CoT.
+As a testing split is not available, we do not shuffle the dataset to allow reproducing our split of taking the first 80\% as training data, the following 10\% as validation data, and the final 10\% as testing data.
+We compute task accuracy in the same manner as previously mentioned.